-Who pays the premium: Employee Enrollment: Optional - apply anytime first of the month following the date of approval.
+Who pays the premium: Employee Enrollment: Optional - apply anytime month following the date of approval.

-Effective Date: The effective date for Guarantee Issue is on the benefits effective date.
-The effective date for approved amounts is on the approval date by The Standard Insurance Company.
-Premiums are effective the
+Effective: The effective date for Guarantee Issue is on the benefits effective date.
+The effective date for approved amounts is on the approval date by The Standard www.standard.com

-The Standard Insurance Company
+Insurance Company.
+Premiums are effective the first of the

-1-800-628-8600 www.standard.com
+The Standard Insurance Company 1-800-628-8600